The Confirmation Bias: Why People See What They Want to See

 These forms of motivated reasoning can be attributed to people’s underlying desire to minimize their cognitive dissonance, which is psychological distress that occurs when people hold two or more contradictory beliefs simultaneously.
 Challenge avoidance can reduce dissonance by reducing engagement with information that contradicts preexisting beliefs.
 Conversely, reinforcement seeking can reduce dissonance by increasing engagement with information that affirms people’s sense of correctness, including if they encounter contradictory information later.

-Furthermore, the confirmation bias also occurs due to flaws in the way we test hypotheses.
+Furthermore, the confirmation bias also occurs due to flaws in how we test hypotheses.
 For example, when people try to find an explanation for a certain phenomenon, they tend to focus on only one hypothesis at a time, and disregard alternative hypotheses, even in cases where they’re not emotionally incentivized to confirm their initial hypothesis.
 This can cause people to simply try and prove that their initial hypothesis is true, instead of trying to actually check whether it’s true or not, which causes them to ignore the possibility that the information that they encounter could disprove this initial hypothesis, or support alternative hypotheses.

 An example of this is a doctor who forms an initial diagnosis of a patient, and who then focuses solely on trying to prove that this diagnosis is right, instead of trying to actively determine whether alternative diagnoses could make more sense.